Determining planetary positions in the sky for $\pm 50$ years to an accuracy of $\stackrel{<}{_{\sim}} 1^{\circ}$ with a calculator}: Introduction

 Knowing the positions of the planets around the Sun, we can then use simple co-ordinate geometry to transform their position with respect to an observer on Earth.
 Our task becomes simple since the orbits of all planets more or less lie in the same plane, viz. the ecliptic plane.

+Actually for locating planets in sky, even manual calculations could suffice, however, to correct for the orbital ellipticity, numerical values of some trigonometric functions may be needed, otherwise one needs tabulated values of corrections [1].
+Also, in order to transform the planet position to a geocentric perspective, a plot of the relative positions of Sun, Earth and the planet on a graph sheet or a chart, using a scale and a protractor, may be required.
+However, both these tasks could be performed with the help of a scientific calculator.
+Further, if one wants to calculate Moon's position too (even though one could locate Moon in sky easily, without its position calculation), required for knowing the New Moon or the Full Moon dates, or the dates of possible solar or lunar eclipses in a specific year, computations could be done on a scientific calculator.

-In this project, we calculate the motion of naked-eye planets only, although the procedure can be applied equally well for the remaining planets also.
+In this paper, we calculate the motion of naked-eye planets only, although the procedure can be applied equally well for the remaining planets also.

-\section{CELESTIAL CO-ORDINATES}
+\section{Celestial co-ordinates}

 All celestial bodies in the sky, including stars, planets, Sun, Moon and other objects, appear to lie on the surface of a giant sphere called the Celestial Sphere.
 Due to Earth's eastward rotation around its axis, the celestial sphere appears to rotate westward around Earth in 24 hours.
 Infinitely extending the plane of Earth's equator into space it appears to intersect the celestial sphere to form a circle, which is called the Celestial Equator.

-As Earth moves around the Sun - as seen from the Earth - Sun changes its position with respect to the background stars.
+As Earth moves around Sun - as seen from the Earth - Sun changes its position with respect to the background stars.
 The path that Sun takes on the celestial sphere is called the ``Ecliptic''.
 The familiar Zodiac constellations are just divisions of the ecliptic into twelve parts.
 Since all other planets revolve around Sun in nearly the same plane, they also appear to move on the ecliptic.

 The celestial equator is inclined to the ecliptic by $23.5^{\circ}$.
 The points of intersections of these two circles on the celestial sphere are called the ``Vernal Equinox'' and the ``Autumnal Equinox''.
 The Vernal Equinox, also known as the Spring Equinox, is the point on the celestial sphere that the Sun passes through around 21st of March every year.